LinkedIn Insight What is a Cylindrical Coordinate System?

 From figure above, we can easily get the relation between Cartesian and Cylindrical coordinates.

-From Cartesian to Cylindrical
+From Cartesian to Cylindrica

 From Cylindrical to Cartesian